-The clearing and depository operations for the Scheme's security transactions are mainly concentrated with one counterparty, Citigroup Pty Ltd. Citigroup Pty Ltd is a member of a major securities exchange, and at 30 June 2023 had a credit rating of A (S&P) and A3 (Moody's) (2022: A (S&P) and A3 (Moody's)).
-At 30 June 2023, substantially all cash and cash equivalents and investments are held in custody by Citigroup Pty Ltd.
+The clearing and depository operations for the Scheme's security transactions are mainly concentrated with one counterparty, Citigroup Pty Ltd. Citigroup Pty Ltd is a member of a major securities exchange, and at 30 June 2024 had a credit rating of A (S&P) (2023: A (S&P) and A3 (Moody's)).
+At 30 June 2024, substantially all cash and cash equivalents and investments are held in custody by Citigroup Pty Ltd.